 All grant application packages are required to be submitted via e-mail.
 An agency may only submit one application package per e-mail.
-The Caltrans District Office contact must be copied (refer to the District Contact List on Page 37) and the subject line needs to identify the district number, grant program, and brief project title (e.g., D1, SC, City of Can Do Planning Project).
+The Caltrans District contact must be copied (refer to the District Contact List on Page 37) and the subject line needs to identify the district number, grant program, and brief project title (e.g., D1, SC, City of Can Do Planning Project).
 The required items outlined on the Grant Application Checklist on Page 18 must be attached to the e-mail as separate documents.
+Applicants will receive an email reply by 5pm on Monday, February 26th, to confirm receipt of applications submitted.